 High and Tight

 A high and tight style is one that has been clipped short all of the way around the back and the sides of the head.
 However, the hair on the top of the head is normally left longer.
-The length of the hair on the top of the head is normally one of two guards longer than the length that the hair is cut along the sides and around the back.
+The length of the hair on the top of the head is normally one or two clipper guards longer than the length that the hair is cut along the sides and around the back.

 Crew Cut